Is Americold Realty Trust (COLD) a Keeper?

 BofA/Merrill gave a rating of “Neutral” to COLD, setting the target price at $35 in the report published on February 24th of the current year.

-During the last 5 trading sessions, COLD rose by +2.68%, which changed the moving average for the period of 200-days by +10.70% in comparison to the 20-day moving average, which settled at $36.68.
-In addition, Americold Realty Trust saw 9.93% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, COLD fell by -7.16%, which changed the moving average for the period of 200-days by +4.55% in comparison to the 20-day moving average, which settled at $36.89.
+In addition, Americold Realty Trust saw 3.62% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading